 Hours: 8:00 am - 4:00 pm

-This 4-day workshop is designed to build a strong foundation in the essential skills for furniture making.
+This 4-day workshop is designed to build a strong foundation of essential skills for furniture making.
 Hand tool woodworking is a satisfying craft that can easily be integrated into a machine efficient shop.
 Students will develop skills and knowledge as they chisel, plane, and shave through the projects and exercises.
-Topics and discussions will include: tuning and sharpening the basic tools of the cabinetmaker; wood technology; stock preparation and reference surfaces; layout and cutting of traditional joinery; and construction design for furniture.
+Topics and discussions will include: tuning and sharpening the basic tools of the cabinetmaker; wood technology; stock preparation and reference surfaces; layout and cutting of traditional joinery (lap joints, mortise and tenon joints, dovetails); and construction design for furniture.

 Fee: $895.00